hishivshah/waterSourceHeatMap/code/readme.md

 - calculates the annual heat production of each river reach
 - based on flow rate at the nearest gauging station, and upstream river length ratio between station and reach
 - assumes a river temperature change of 2 degrees Celsius
+- calculates annual heat production of lakes based on river flow rate at lake outflow